 Jo Ann Richards’s book (2021) Midlife Magic is about more than her relationship with Captain Mark Richards.
 Yet, for those who have followed the saga it has several nuggets that further our understanding, perhaps in unintended ways.
-This article does not focus on Jo Ann’s personal life or her magical beliefs.
+This article does not focus on Jo Ann’s personal life apart from Mark or her magical beliefs.

 Many books and essays have been written by prisoners, but having a relationship with a life prisoner is never easy.
 I have known a number of women married to lifers or death row prisoners, who entered the relationship after their partner was convicted.
 I once thought it would make a fascinating study should I have wished to pursue other degrees.

 Jo Ann accurately describes issues facing someone marrying a prisoner serving life without parole, which was especially difficult before family visits were allowed.
 In many ways, being in prison is similar to being is controlled by the IRS and the DMV, with violence never far away.
 This can also apply to visitors who must learn how to wait and be subject to the whims of an bureaucracy.